-- The TBOC provides that the following are an LLC's agents: (1) any officer or other agent who is vested with actual or apparent authority; (2) each manager (to the extent that management of the LLC is vested in that manager); and (3) each member (to the extent that management of the LLC has been reserved to that member). - If a person named in TBOC section 101.254(a) takes an act to apparently carry on the LLC's business in the usual way (like executing an instrument in the LLC's name), then that person binds the LLC unless (1) they lack authority to act for the LLC and (2) the third party knows they lack authority.
+- The company agreement should specify how managers are selected, their terms of office, and how they may be removed. - The TBOC authorizes governing documents to contain "emergency" provisions that provide alternative governance provisions (such as action without a quorum) during the emergency. - TBOC § 101.254(a) provides that the following are an LLC's agents: (1) any officer or other agent who is vested with actual or apparent authority; (2) each manager (to the extent that management of the LLC is vested in that manager); and (3) each member (to the extent that management of the LLC has been reserved to that member). - If a person named in TBOC § 101.254(a) takes an act to apparently carry on the LLC's business in the usual way (like executing an instrument in the LLC's name), then that person binds the LLC unless (1) the person lacks authority to act for the LLC and (2) the third party knows they lack authority.
 Lenders and others dealing with an LLC can determine with certainty who has authority to bind the LLC by referring to its certificate of formation, company agreement, and resolutions, just as in the case of a corporation.
-Wherever verification of authority is unusual in the corporate context, it's unusual in the LLC context.
+Wherever verification of authority is unusual in the corporate context, it is unusual in the LLC context.